Skip to main content

 During the scandal, an anonymous source known as "Deep Throat" fed information to Bob Woodward and Carl Bernstein.
 Both were reporters with the Washington Post.
 Deep Throat's disclosures led to Nixon's impeachment and eventual resignation.

 Deep Throat's true identity was a secret for three decades.
 In 2005, Mark Felt revealed that he was Deep Throat.
 He was an Associate Director of the Federal Bureau of Investigation (FBI) at the time of the scandal.
+Felt provided critical information to Woodward and Bernstein during the Watergate scandal.

 Legal Help for Whistleblowers

 The success of whistleblower and retaliation lawsuits varies.
 Your case's circumstances will determine if you qualify for whistleblower protection.
 Contact an experienced whistleblower attorney to understand your legal options.
-An attorney can also help if you are the victim of illegal whistleblower retaliation.
+An employment law attorney can also help if you are the victim of illegal whistleblower retaliation.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help